BBarbour-Dev/portfolio/content/articles/before-searching-dev-job.md

 After I complete this set of objectives, I'm going to start hunting for a job.
 This may change, I may add or subtract.
 We'll see.

 Until then, I'm going to focus on putting one foot in front of me.
 Not to say I would turn down an opportunity if it fell into my lap.
 This is just before I personally begin to hunt and focus on that.

-What about everyone else who is self-taught?
-Or, even those of you in the industry right now.
-What are your short and long term goals?
-Did you build yourself a curriculum?
-I'm interested to hear what works and what doesn't for the rest of you.